 "My nerves are much better.
 I am more equable, have more poise, I am less shy.
 I never used to show that I was shy, or lacked confidence.
-I used to go ahead and what was required, if not without hesitation; but it was hard.
-Now I find it easy.
-Glasses, or poor sight rather, made me self-conscious.
+I used to go ahead and what was required, if not without hesitation; but it was rather, made me self-conscious.
 It certainly is a great defect, and one people are sensitive to without realizing it.
 I mean the poor sight and the necessity for wearing glasses.
 I put on a pair of glasses the other day just for an experiment, and I found that they magnified things.
 My skin looked as if under a magnifying glass.
 Things seemed too near.
 The articles on my chiffonier looked so close I felt like pushing them away from me.
 The glasses I especially wanted to push away.
 They brought irritation at once.
 I took them off and felt peaceful.
 Things looked normal.